-- want to broaden their linguistic and cultural understanding of key areas of the economic world. - are looking to apply for a vairiety of university courses not just language degrees but courses including medicine, business, law, sciences, engineering, economics, design, politics and media.
-Universities love students with language skills! - enjoy the challenges of communicating in a foreign language with foreign visitors to the UK or when abroad in a business or social context. - enjoy using their speaking, listening, reading, writing and translation skills.
+- want to broaden their linguistic and cultural understanding of key areas of the economic world.

+- are looking to apply for university courses such as medicine, business, sciences, engineering, economics, design, politics and media.
+Universities love students with language skills!

+- enjoy the challenges of communicating in a foreign language with foreign visitors to the UK or when abroad in a business or social context.

+- enjoy using their listening, speaking, reading, writing and translation skills covering:

+- ➢ Identity and Culture

+- ► Local area, holiday and travel

+- ➤ School

+- Future aspirations, study and work

+- ➢ International and global dimension